awesome404/AsyncAwait/README.md

   }
 }

-let task = asyncMultiply(101, 4) // Create an execute an asyncronous task
+let task = asyncMultiply(101, 4) // Create and execute an asyncronous task

 // Do other tasks here
 println("Waiting...")